-These ‘stings’ posted online impact on the work we already do, divert us from the core business of our specialist officers, and can impede on our own investigations.
-It could give a suspect time to delete evidence, or even move away from a location before we can fully investigate.
+These ‘stings’ posted online impact on the work we already do, divert us from the core business of our specialist officers, and can impede our own investigations.
+They can give a suspect time to delete evidence, or even move away from a location before we can fully investigate.

 If there is evidence available against a person, then we will investigate it in an appropriate and proportional way.

-Our priority is the protection and the safety of the public and victims, and to investigate, find and prosecute child sex offenders.
+Our priority is the protection and the safety of victims and the public, and to investigate, find and prosecute child sex offenders.

 Humberside Police’s Protecting Vulnerable People team and our partner agencies continually work to protect and support victims and vulnerable people.
 Unlike vigilante groups, our officers have the means to protect child victims and can assess the safeguarding needs of vulnerable individuals.

-We need to highlight the risks that the groups themselves run.
+We need to highlight the risks run by the groups themselves.
 These potentially include taking, making, and distributing indecent images, and the possession of indecent images of children.
-Also offences of assault and public order can be committed if a confrontation happens between a group and alleged suspect.
-If the well-intended endeavours and motivation of these groups is indeed to identify suspects, then we want them to provide us with this evidence and information and not to post it online.
+Additionally, offences of assault and public order can be committed if a confrontation happens between a group and an alleged suspect.
+If the motivation of these groups is indeed to identify suspects, then we ask that they provide us with evidence and information, rather than posting online.

 We must remind these groups that to pursue an allegation we would require them to fully disclose the evidence they have.
 This would require interrogation of their mobile devices or computers.
 They may also have to attend court to give evidence.

-When a child sex offender is successfully prosecuted they are required to sign the sex offenders register.
-This means that on release from prison they are managed through Management of Sexual Offenders and Violent Offenders (MOSOVO) teams.
-There are strict requirements which mean that individuals can be easily tracked and managed.
+When a child sex offender is successfully prosecuted, they are required to sign the sex offenders register.
+On their release from prison, they are tracked and managed under a strict process by our Management of Sexual Offenders and Violent Offenders (MOSOVO) teams.

-Such online activities by vigilante groups have the potential to make a conviction less likely, therefore if an individual is actually involved in sexual offences against a child they could avoid prosecution.
+Online activities by vigilante groups have the potential to make a conviction less likely, resulting in an offender avoiding prosecution.

 Superintendent Alan Farrow said: “We are tackling online child abuse through the deployment of dedicated specialist police teams and resources using every legitimate method available to us and our partners, including the use of sophisticated technology to catch those seeking to groom children online.